0-Hecke modules for row-strict dual immaculate functions: Introduction

 \svw{The area of Schur-like functions began with quasisymmetric Schur functions \cite{HLMvW2011}, followed by discoveries of row-strict quasisymmetric Schur functions \cite{MR2014}, Young quasisymmetric Schur functions \cite{LMvW2013, MN2015}, noncommutative Schur functions \cite{BLvW2011} and immaculate functions \cite{BBSSZ2014}, quasisymmetric Schur $Q$-functions \cite{JL2015}, quasisymmetric Macdonald polynomials \cite{CHMMW2022}, and Schur functions in noncommuting variables \cite{ALvW2021}.}

-In this paper and its companion \cite{NSvWVW2022}, we introduce a new family of quasisymmetric functions, the \emph{row-strict dual immaculate} functions.
+The results of this paper were first announced in \cite{NSvWVW2022FPSAC}.
+In this paper and its companion \cite{NSvWVW2023}, we introduce a new family of quasisymmetric functions, the \emph{row-strict dual immaculate} functions.
 Our focus in the present work is the study of the associated 0-Hecke algebra modules, which we define and analyse \svw{in order to develop the analogy with Schur functions in the representation theory context}.
 This programme was first carried out for the dual immaculate functions \cite{BBSSZ2015}, the quasisymmetric Schur functions \cite{TvW2015}, and subsequently for the row-strict Young quasisymmetric functions \cite{BS2021} and the extended Schur functions \cite{S2020}.

-\svw{In further analogy with Schur functions, the row-strict dual immaculate functions $\rdI_\alpha$ are defined in \cite{NSvWVW2022} as generating functions for certain types of tableaux of composition shape $\alpha$; by identifying the correct descent set, it follows that the functions $\rdI_\alpha$ expand positively in the basis of fundamental quasisymmetric functions, and are the image,} under the involutive algebra automorphism $\psi$ of the Hopf algebra $\Qsym$ of quasisymmetric functions, of the well-studied dual immaculate functions of \cite{BBSSZ2015}.
+\svw{In further analogy with Schur functions, the row-strict dual immaculate functions $\rdI_\alpha$ are defined in \cite{NSvWVW2023} as generating functions for certain types of tableaux of composition shape $\alpha$; by identifying the correct descent set, it follows that the functions $\rdI_\alpha$ expand positively in the basis of fundamental quasisymmetric functions, and are the image,} under the involutive algebra automorphism $\psi$ of the Hopf algebra $\Qsym$ of quasisymmetric functions, of the well-studied dual immaculate functions of \cite{BBSSZ2015}.

 The descent set determines a 0-Hecke algebra action on the set $\SIT(\alpha)$ of standard immaculate tableaux of composition shape $\alpha$, yielding a cyclic indecomposable module whose quasisymmetric characteristic is $\rdI_\alpha$.
 The action defines a partial order on the set $\SIT(\alpha)$ which turns out to be dual to the partial order in \cite{BBSSZ2015}, see Lemma~\ref{lem:sameposet}.
 The resulting graded poset $P\rdI(\alpha)$, which we call the immaculate Hecke poset, has remarkable properties, leading to the discovery of several other 0-Hecke modules with interesting quasisymmetric characteristics.
 Among these is an analogue of the extended Schur functions defined by Assaf and Searles \cite{AS2019}.
 An examination of the poset (see Figure~\ref{fig:Poset}) reveals various subposets that are closed under either our action or the dual immaculate action of \cite{BBSSZ2015}.
 We investigate the associated submodules.